checkmarx-ts/CxCLI-Docker/README.md

 ## Executing User-Defined Scripts

 After the source code is fetched from the SCM and before it is packaged for submission to the CxSAST server, executable files found in the `/post-fetch` folder will be executed in arbitrary order.
+Each script will receive the path to the root of the fetched code as the first argument, and the value of the `-locationtype` CxCLI argument as the second argument.

 Typical use-cases for a post-fetch script are:

 * Apply more customized logic to remove/rename files/paths with names that are incompatible with the Windows OS
 * Perform code organization to make it better suited to submit for CxSAST scanning